Catenscia/MxOps/docs/source/getting_started/about_scenarios.md

 When you executed you first `Scene`, you may have asked yourself some questions along these lines:

 - What happen if I enter a second time the command to execute the `Scene`?
-- Let's say I want to ping and pong my contract again, how do I do that without deploying a new contract ?
+- Let's say I want to ping or pong my contract again, how do I do that without deploying a new contract ?

 `Scenarios` are here to answer these needs and many more 😁